anonaddy/addy.io/source/_articles/subscriptions/duo-and-family-plans.md

 image: https://addy.io/assets/img/help/subscriptions/managing-duo-and-family-plan-members.png
 section: content
 title: Duo and Family plans
-date: 2026-08-11
+date: 2026-08-13
 description: How Duo and Family plans work on addy.io.
-Share full Pro with 2 or 5 independent accounts, invite members by username, manage seats, and leave or remove members.
+Share full Pro with 2 or 5 independent accounts, invite members by username, optionally share custom domains, and manage seats.
 helpCategories: [subscriptions]
 order: 5
 ---

 **Duo** and **Family** let one person pay for **full Pro** on more than one addy.io account.
 Each member keeps their own independent account (aliases, recipients, usernames and settings are not shared by default).
 One owner manages a single subscription and invites others by username.
+The owner can also optionally share [custom domains](/help/adding-a-custom-domain/) so members can create their own aliases on a domain the household already uses.

 See the [pricing section](/#pricing) on the home page for current prices, or the [blog post](/blog/introducing-duo-and-family-plans/) for an overview of the plans.